 The day-to-day running of CIEEM is undertaken by the Secretariat.
 Led by the Chief Executive Officer, our job is to ensure that CIEEM runs efficiently and effectively in support of achieving the Institute’s Vision and Mission.
-Use the drop downs below to find out a bit more about the team!
+Please see below to find out a bit more about our team!

 Meet the Secretariat